Iggyigho/Iggyigho/README.md

 - 👋 Hi, I’m @Iggyigho
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Data Science and Monitoring and Evaluation
-- 🌱 I’m currently learning Python Programming
+- 🌱 I’m currently learning Power BI, Tableau, SQL and Python
-- 💞️ I’m looking to collaborate on Data Science and Machine Learning Projects
+- 💞️ I’m looking to collaborate on Data Science and Monitoring and Evaluation
 - 📫 How to reach me; email: no1igho@gmail.com or phone: +2348067964799

 <!---